 Sheridan is an ambassador for the British Tinnitus Association (BTA) and regularly helps to promote awareness of safe listening levels.
 In 2019 Sheridan is fronting a ‘Champion’ role with Help Musicians Northern Ireland to help promote their “Hear for Musicians” campaign.

 In 2014 he was invited onto the BMI conducting workshops in Los Angeles with acclaimed conductor and composer Lucas Richman, which culminated in working with a full orchestra at the Eastman Scoring stage at Warner Brothers studios.

 In 2016 he released a debut album of original music as the artist IN-IS entitled ‘Seven Days’. available on iTunes and Spotify through NW1 Records.
-He is currently working on a second album collaborating with artists from around the world.
+His follow-up album ‘2068’ was released in October 2020 in collaboration with artists from around the world.